SaniyaKhullar/NetREm/README.md

 </table>
 </div>

-To view the cell-type-specific Protein-Protein Interactions (PPIs) that NetREm learned for this target gene $y$, please note that we can view the B_interaction_df.
+To view the cell-type-specific Protein-Protein Interactions (PPIs) that NetREm learned for this target gene $y$, please note that we can view the `B_interaction_df`.

 ```python
 netrem_demo.B_interaction_df